digitallawyer/openlegaldictionary/_definitions/dissensus.md

 ---
 title: Dissensus
 permalink: "/definitions/dissensus.html"
-body: Lat In the civil law.
+body: Lat in the civil law.
 The mutual agreement of the partles to a slmple contract obligation that it shall be dissolved or annulled; technically, an un-doing of the consensus which created the obligation.
 Mackeld.
 Rom.
 Law, | 541
 published_at: '2018-07-07'